mmf1982/QTnetCDF/README.md

   * for double click plots, the information about dimension is shown on the axis and on the sliders.
   * pcolormesh plots can now be overlayed with scatter plots or 1D line plots

-## Features added in the previous update:
+## New features added prior to 0.0.2:
   * More than one file can be opened and plots can be made in a common window, this adds two extra buttons to the window of the first file: ![Extra buttons](/images/extra_button.png), one to make the plot window available (*broadcast plot*), the other, *set same data*, see following point.
   * If the same variables (same path to the variables) should be plotted from different files, they only need to be set in the first file (not supported for hdf4) and can then be set for all other windows with the *set same data* button.
 This is for example usefull if one wants to plot several satellite overpass files in a single plot.
   * A simple country and coast line plot can be overlayed on longitude-latitude plots, button *add country lines* above.
 This is possible to pcolormesh plots (so if x, y and z are all 2D or if x and y are 1D but z is 2D) and also to scatter plots (so if x, y and z are all 1D):